KCivilEnGI/Spatial_DB_Design/README.md

-# Spatial Database Design Project
+# Spatial Database Design Project - National Parks Recreational Database
 This repository contains the SQL file and the reports of this spatial database design project.
 The description for each file lists below.

 ## Geog 574_Final Report_Group 1.pdf